-10 things you need for your new Labrador Retriever puppy
+10 essential things your new Labrador Retriever puppy needs!

 Bringing a new Labrador puppy home is both exciting and terrifying.
 Puppies are so cute; you cannot help but fall in love with them immediately.
 Then you get them home and realize just how much work they are!
 Like human babies, Lab puppies require 24-hour care for those first few weeks.
 And, also like human babies, there are numerous supplies and essentials you will need to raise your puppy into a loving, responsible dog.
 So, what do you need to buy for your new Lab puppy?